0

 Nowadays, fish-less cycling with plants is the rage.
 This involves adding liquid ammonia regularly into a new tank; fully setup except for livestock or plants, to grow the bacteria colonies.
 Follow these 3 steps:

-Cycling with aquasoils:
+Cycling with aquasoils (Dark start):

-1. If you do not use starter bacteria products, it is a good idea to add mulm or used filter media to kickstart the cycle.
-Without the use of starter bacteria products, full cycling of the tank can take up to a month or more.
-The lowered pH of the tank water due to the buffering capacity of aquasoil reduce ammonia toxicity as most of the ammonia exists as less toxic ammonium(NH4+) format in low pH (below 7).
-This allows hardy plants to be planted and grown even in early stages where ammonia levels are detectable.
-However, more sensitive plants, such as Utricularia gramminifolia, and tissue culture plants in general, should only be planted after the tank is cycled - they melt easily in fresh soil.
+1. If you are not using starter bacteria products, it is a good idea to add mulm or used filter media to get the cycle started.
+Without the use of starter bacteria products, a full tank cycle can take up to a month or more.
+The lowered pH of the tank water due to the buffering capacity of Aquasoil reduces ammonia toxicity as most of the ammonia is present in the less toxic ammonium (NH4+) format at low pH (below 7).
+This allows hardy plants to be planted and grown at early stages where ammonia levels are detectable.
+However, more sensitive plants such as Utricularia gramminifolia, and tissue culture plants in general, should not be planted until the tank has been cycled - they melt easily in fresh soil.

 2. With the use of starter bacteria products, cycling time can be shortened to a week plus.
 After filling the tank, we recommend letting the tank soak for a couple of days without running the filter.
 On the second or third day, do a 100% water change then start running the filter.
 This removes organic debris, dust and sugars released from the woods and prevent the filter from taking up a lot of debris at the start.
 After starting the filter, dose the starter bacteria culture into the filter intake.
 We would increase the KH to 3dKH and add a few pieces of limestone (about 200 grams of Seiryu per 100 litres) temporarily to the tank to prevent tank water from becoming too acidic if the water is super soft.